-Distribution centers and terminal markets in each State are selected at random based on probability proportional to the site's distribution volume (i.e., the amount of produce that moves through the site).
-Therefore, the larger the site, the greater the chance it will be sampled.
-If the commodity of interest is not available at the designated primary site, an alternate site may be chosen.
+interest is not available at the designated primary site, an alternate site may be chosen.
 MDP does not allow samples to be taken from public markets or retail stores because of the potential for contamination by the consumer and because commodity handling practices at this level in the distribution chain may vary widely.
-In 2004, 11,214 samples were collected and analyzed from over 700 sites across the country.
+In 2005, 11,513 samples were collected and analyzed from over 700 sites across the country.
 Table 2 provides a detailed breakdown of sample numbers collected by commodity.
 As a note, cilantro and parsley were treated as a single commodity in that each product was collected at a half sampling rate (to equal the total collected for one commodity).
+For lettuce, either leaf or romaine varieties were eligible for sampling.

 All samples are selected, bagged, and packed using aseptic techniques (i.e., sterile latex gloves and sterile sample bags).
 Once bagged, samples must be properly identified and tamper-proofed to ensure that chain-of-custody requirements are met.
 Sufficient frozen ice packs and the use of adequate packing materials for cushioning and insulation are required to maintain refrigerated temperatures during transport.
 Sample temperatures and the condition of each sample are observed and recorded upon receipt at each laboratory.
-If the integrity of a sample is in question, the laboratory will request that the particular commodity be re-sampled.
+If the integrity of a sample is in question, the laboratory will request that the particular commodity be sampled again.
 All samples are shipped on the same day as sample collection by overnight delivery so that laboratory analysis can begin the following day.